hasub0b/lilygo-epd47-RandomImageBox/README.md

 Use photo editor like Paint to make sure the photo is about correct size (960x540) and save it as a .png

-Make sure to have python istalled
+Make sure you have python installed

 Go to the scripts folder